higayasuo/aes-universal/README.md

 ## Usage

 The library provides platform-specific implementations that automatically handle both CBC and GCM encryption modes.
 The `generateCek` method automatically generates the correct key length for each encryption mode.
+The `Cipher` interface includes a `randomBytes` property that provides access to the random bytes generation function used by the cipher.

 ```typescript
 import { WebAesCipher } from 'aes-universal-web';